nyxen-wander/nyxen-toolkits/guessing_game/README.md

 ## Features

-- Random number generation
+- Random number generation.
-- Input validation (no symbols or letters allowed)
+- Input validation (no symbols or letters allowed).
-- Life system
+- Life system.
-- Accuracy calculation after win
+- Accuracy calculation after win.
-- Clean and simple terminal UX
+- Clean and simple terminal UX.

 ## How to Run